 Secure Your Files

 Before you update WordPress, take the time to complete a thorough backup.
+The duration of the backups will vary depending on the size of your WordPress installation.
 This way, if anything goes wrong during the update process, you can still access your files.
-A backup should include core WordPress files and parts of your WP content folder, such as the following::
+A backup should include core WordPress files and parts of your WP content folder, such as the following:

 - Themes and plug-ins